Last Updated on 04/24/2023 by Glynn Willard

 How Much Water Do You Need When Boondocking?

 Your habits and needs will differ.
-The only way to know for sure is to quantify your usage in the beginning and refine as you go.
+The only way to know for sure is to quantify your usage in the beginning and refine it as you go.

-Plan a short 2-3 day trip close to home (or stay in your driveway) on a full tank.
-Figure out what’s left when you’re done.
+A great way is to plan a short 2-3 day trip close to home (or stay in your driveway) on a full tank.

 If your fresh water gauge is inaccurate (like most), lengthen each trip boondocking until you run out.
-If that happens to be day 5, you have your answer.

 Boondocking Watertank